-Welcome to Wear It Soft.
+Welcome to Where It's Soft.

 If you're here right now,

-Or a moment where your skin feels suddenly louder and harder to manage.
+You might be in the middle of a flare or a moment where your skin feels suddenly louder and harder to manage.

-When your body reacts like this,
+When your body reacts like this it can bring up fear,

 Uncertainty and that instant sense of panic,

-Or how long this will last.
+Not knowing what comes next or how long this will last.

 Even though you may not be able to control everything your body is doing right now,